open/close all folders

 - B2: Keep on the Borderlands.
 The minotaur has a cave complex inside the Caves of Chaos.
 Its caves have a spell on them that causes intruders to lose all sense of direction.

 - S4: The Lost Caverns of Tsojcanth.
 Somewhere in the Caverns is a teleportation trap that sends victims to other planes of existence.
 One possible destination is a giant labyrinth with two minotaurs riding bulls.
 They will hunt down and kill anyone inside the maze.

 - In Batman: Arkham Asylum, in order to obtain the spores needed to make an antidote for Joker's Titan formula, Batman has to traverse the sewers underneath Arkham Island, while being pursued by Killer Croc.

-- One level of Sly Cooper and the Thievius Raccoonus appropriate titled "Lair of the Beast" involved Sly sneaking through a swamp where one of the Fiendish Five was housing a giant serpent, with Sly needing to keep a head of it once it appeared onscreen.
+- One level of Sly Cooper and the Thievius Raccoonus, appropriately titled "Lair of the Beast", involved Sly sneaking through a swamp where one of the Fiendish Five was housing a giant serpent, with Sly needing to keep ahead of it once it appeared onscreen.

 - The Mole Men from Vanish serve as this.

 - In Hunt the Wumpus, the player hunts the titular monster (which can be distinguished only by its stench) within a cave whose twenty rooms are connected like the vertices of a dodecahedron.

 - The Legend of Zelda series is made up of these, with the player character having to traverse labyrinth-like dungeons to find one of the Big Bad's lead monsters.

 - 3-D Monster Maze on the Sinclair ZX81 deposits the first-person player in a labyrinth with a Tyrannosaurus Rex.
 The objective: escape before you become Rex's lunch.